Iran-backed Shiite parties and Iraq militias pledge support to Hamas

-Iran-backed Shiite political parties and militias in Iraq have expressed their “full support” over Saturday’s military operation by Hamas against the Israeli army and civilians.
+Iran-backed Shiite political parties and militias in Iraq have expressed their “full support” for Saturday’s military operation by Hamas against the Israeli army and civilians.

 On Saturday, Hamas militants in Gaza launched “Operation Al Aqsa Flood”, the biggest attack on Israel in years.
 The surprise assault involved gunmen crossing the border from Gaza with a heavy barrage of rockets from the Palestinian enclave.

-Hours after the operation, Shiite militias paraded Baghdad streets to show support for Hamas, waiving Palestinian flags and praising them in song.
+Hours after the operation, Shiite militias paraded Baghdad streets to show support for Hamas, waving Palestinian flags and praising them in song.

 “Salute to the champions of the Palestinian resistance,” read one banner in Baghdad's Tahrir Square.